-- 1. In every case where OSHA receives notice of an employer's intent to contest a citation and/or proposed assessment of penalty beyond the 15 working day period, Area Directors shall inform employers in writing that OSHA will not accept the untimely notice of contest, but that they may transmit the late filed notice of contest to the Commission. - 2.
+- 1. In every case where OSHA receives notice of an employer's intent to contest a citation and/or proposed assessment of penalty beyond the 15-working-day period, Area Directors shall inform employers in writing that OSHA will not accept the untimely notice of contest, but employers can contact the Commission if they want to pursue the matter.
 The letter from the Area Director will also indicate the following: - a.
 Inspection number; - b.
 Citation number(s); - c.
 Corresponding proposed penalties; - d.
-Date on which OSHA believes the employer received the notice of a violation (and proposed penalty, if applicable); - e.
-Date on which OSHA received the employer's notice of contest, as well as any additional information the Area Director believes to be pertinent.
+Date on which OSHA believes that the employer received the notice of a violation (and proposed penalty, if applicable); - e.
+Date on which OSHA received the employer's notice of contest, as well as any additional information that the Area Director believes to be pertinent.